rabiamohiuddin/2018-Winter-Olympics-Data-Retriever/README.md

 # 2018-Winter-Olympics-Data-Retriever
-Python project with database usage to (1) Display number of athletes for a specific country, (2) Display all countries that participated in a specific sport, (3) Display countries with certain number of athletes.
+Python project with database usage for 2018 Winter Olympic Games to (1) Display number of athletes for a specific country, (2) Display all countries that participated in a specific sport, (3) Display countries with certain number of athletes.

  Files:
  	lab8.py - Main file to run,